write-you-a-scheme-v2/scheme/docs/01_introduction.md

 T.pack :: String -> Text
 T.unpack :: Text -> String
 ```
 However, this project is able to use overloaded strings in all of the files.
 I strongly suggest you do the same in a production environment, and I advocate Text becoming the standard for the language.
+This is the "strong" position on Text, and requires that all upstream libraries be written to either Text agnostic, or work with Text.
+This may not always be the case.
+For these situations, you can convert into Text using `T.pack`, or just keep using `String`.

 ## Internal representation, welcome to LispVal